 It is mainly taken in abundance by athletes and individuals interested in building muscles.
 However, excess protein in the body can lead to straining of the major organs of the body such as kidneys and liver.
 These are the organs responsible for breaking down and excreting proteins and its by-products.
 Protein obtained from animals is known for increasing cancer risk.
-You can read this page to learn more about the different sources of high-quality proteins.

 How much protein is needed by the body?

 Adults are supposed to take about 46-56 grams of protein daily.
 Lactating and pregnant mothers should take about 70 grams of protein daily.
 Some of the foods that are rich in protein include milk, cheese, nuts, cheese, low-fat yogurt, tofu, lean beef, fish, chicken, lean pork, eggs, lentils, and seeds.
 The following are the main sources of healthy proteins.

 Skinless turkey and chicken

 These are great choices for lean meat.
 Turkey and chicken give about 25-30 grams of quality proteins.
 They are also loaded with essential vitamins and selenium.
 You can get high-quality protein by roasting a whole chicken.